 Wakefield in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Three R's (within shouting distance of this marker); Fort Reno (within shouting distance of this marker); Suburban Style (about 300 feet away, measured in a direct line); a different marker also named Fort Reno (about 600 feet away); a different marker also named Fort Reno (about 700 feet away); Reservoir/Reno City (about 800 feet away); The Civil War Defenses of Washington (about 800 feet away); Reno City (approx. 0.2 miles away).
+Schools (about 300 feet away, measured in a direct line); Three R's (about 400 feet away); Fort Reno (about 400 feet away); a different marker also named Fort Reno Reservoir/Reno City (approx. 0.2 miles away); a different marker also named Fort Reno (approx. 0.2 miles away); The Civil War Defenses of Washington (approx. 0.2 miles away); A Country Road (approx. 0.2 miles away).

 Categories. • Man-Made Features •

 Credits.
 This page was last revised on January 24, 2017.
 This page originally submitted on May 9, 2015, by Allen C. Browne of Silver Spring, Maryland.
 This page has been viewed 372 times since then and 34 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10. submitted on May 9, 2015, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.